 Mindset Coaching teaches effective mental skills and strategies to facilitate peak performance.
 The coach guides the individual or team to apply psychological principles in a systematic and consistent manner to achieve higher levels of productivity and success.

-A Mindset Coach is one of a number of titles to describe the same sector of performance enhancement involving the mind.
-Other titles include:
+Mindset Coaching is one of a number of titles used to describe a similar sector of performance enhancement involving the mind.
+Other approaches and titles include:

 Mental Skills Coach